 To examine the causal link between in-utero Ramadan exposure and later life outcomes, we exploit the plausibly exogenous variation in exposure created by the timing of pregnancy, comparing the unexposed individuals with those exposed in different pregnancy months.
 Specifically, we estimate the following model where em_i denotes the pregnancy month of Ramadan exposure.
 We regress the outcome of individual i born in district g, month m, and year t on dummy variables indicating the exposure month (see Figure II for the exact definition of these dummies).
-We omit the baseline category consisting of certainly unexposed individuals, classified in month -2, and include separate dummies for other exposure months from -1 to 9.
+We omit the baseline category consisting of certainly unexposed individuals, classified in month -2, and include separate dummies for the eleven other months from -1 to 9.
 The specification includes the district, month, and year of birth fixed effects.

-(1) $$y{igmt} = \sum{\mu=-1}^{9} \beta{\mu} \cdot \mathbb{1}(em_i = \mu) + \gamma_g + \eta_m + \lambda_t + \varepsilon{igmt},$$ where et_i represents the exposure trimester.
+(1) $$y{igmt} = \sum{\mu=-1}^{9} \beta{\mu} \cdot \mathbb{1}(em_i = \mu) + \gamma_g + \eta_m + \lambda_t + \varepsilon{igmt}$$ where et_i represents the exposure trimester.
 Pregnancy months 1-3 of exposure are included in the first trimester and 4-9 in the next two.
-Our omitted category is the same as in (1) and we combine individuals in exposure months -1 and 0 into one category.
-This category comprises unexposed and partially exposed individuals and we use it as a specification check on our empirical strategy.
+Our omitted category is the same as in (1), i.e., certainly unexposed individuals corresponding to month -2, and we combine individuals in exposure months -1 and 0 into one category.
+This category comprises unexposed and partially exposed individuals and we use it as a placebo test on our empirical strategy.